kethinov/ISideWithElection1800/README.md

-# ISideWithElection1800
+# I Side With - Election 1800
-An imitation of ISideWith.com for the election of 1800.
+An imitation of [ISideWith.com](https://isidewith.com) for the election of 1800.